Innsbruck Cathedral: Bells

-In 1961 and 1965, seven new bells were cast by Johann Grassmayr from Grassmayr Bell Foundry and acquired by the cathedral for the south tower—six dedicated to various saints and the seventh named Totenglocke (Death knell).
+The cathedral contains eight bells, the largest bell or bourdon is called the Mariahilfglocke (Große Pfarrglocke) and it is the second largest historic bell in Tyrol.
+It was cast in 1846 by the Grassmayr Bell Foundry.
+The Mariahilfglocke has a diameter of 2210 mm and weighs 6342 kg.
+The bourdon is housed in the north tower of the cathedral and tolls every Friday at 3:00 pm to note the hour Jesus died.In 1961 and 1965, seven new bells were cast by Johann Grassmayr from Grassmayr Bell Foundry and acquired by the cathedral for the south tower—six dedicated to various saints and the seventh named Totenglocke (Death knell).
+Two of the eight bells serve as clock bells, Bell 3 strikes every quarter hour, and the bourdon strikes the number of a full hour.
+During Angelus, the hour chime is not played.
+In Austria, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.

 In 1982, the Innsbruck peace carillon was added to the north tower, consisting of 48 bells, making it the largest and most extensive carillon in Austria.
 The Innsbruck peace carillon has a total weight of 4100 kg and was cast by the Royal Eijsbouts bell foundry.
 The peace carillon, which sounds daily around 12:10 pm, is the only carillon in Austria with a range of four octaves.
 It is part of the War Memorial and Peace Carillons network.